12Mosch/File-Content-Aggregator/README.md

 - **macOS:** Download the `.dmg` file.
 Open it and drag the application to your Applications folder.
 - **Linux:** Download the `.AppImage` file.
 Make it executable (`chmod +x file-content-aggregator*.AppImage`) and run it.

+After installation, launch the application.
+You should see the main interface with search options.
+If you encounter any issues, see the [Troubleshooting](#troubleshooting) section.

 ## Usage

 1. Launch the application.